cocos/cocos-docs/en/asset/model/glTF.md

 | `TRIANGLE_STRIP` | `gfx.PrimitiveMode.TRIANGLE_STRIP` |
 | `TRIANGLE_FAN`   | `gfx.PrimitiveMode.TRIANGLE_FAN`   |

-glTF vertex properties will be converted to Cocos Creator vertex properties, and the property names will be converted as shown in the following table:
+glTF vertex attributes will be converted to Cocos Creator vertex attributes, and the attribute names will be converted as shown in the following table:

 | glTF Vertex Attribute Name | Cocos Creator Vertex Attribute Name |
 | :------------------------  | :----------------------------------------------------------------------- |